UNT athletic department has four cases of COVID-19

-Four members of the North Texas athletic department have tested positive for an active COVID-19 infection.
+Four members of the University of North Texas athletic department have tested positive for an active COVID-19 infection.

-A UNT official confirmed the figures to the Denton Record-Chronicle on Monday morning.
+UNT has not officially released its testing figures, but a school official provided them to the Denton Record-Chronicle on Monday morning.

-The school previously had three members of its football team test positive for COVID-19 antibodies.
+The school confirmed on June 11 that three football players had tested positive for COVID-19 antibodies.

+The presence of antibodies indicates that a person has recovered from an infection or that they have been exposed to the virus.
+The four members of UNT's athletic department who have an active infection have tested positive for the virus.

 UNT is testing its athletes and staff members as they return to campus.
-The school shut down its athletic facilities in March, when schools across the country shuttered their athletic programs in the wake of the COVID-19 pandemic.
+The school shut down its athletic facilities in March due to the pandemic.

+UNT's staff members all underwent a nasal swab test that detects active COVID-19 infections when they returned to campus on June 3.

-UNT is bringing its student-athletes and staff back in waves and is testing them when they arrive, beginning with its football team.
-UNT's football coaches and administrative staff arrived on June 3.
+UNT began bringing its football players back to campus shortly after its coaches and staff returned.
 The first wave of approximately 30 football players arrived on June 8.
 A second group reported on June 15, while a third group reported Monday morning.

-UNT's staff members all underwent a nasal swab test that detects active COVID-19 infections when they returned to campus.

-The school's football players took blood tests for COVID-19 antibodies upon their return.
-The presence of antibodies indicates that a person has recovered from an infection or that they have been exposed to the virus.

-UNT did not have any active COVID-19 infections as of June 15.
+UNT had just three antibody positives and no active COVID-19 infections as of June 15.

 A UNT official said the school has conducted 78 antibody tests and 191 swab tests, including 104 swab tests that were administered Monday.